Seagate/cortx/doc/CORTX on JBOD.rst

 Statsd Configuration
 --------------------
 Run the below mentioned commands to start and enable the **statsd** service.
-This must be performed on every node.
+This must be performed on the node where CSM is running.

  ::

-  systemctl start statsd
+  salt '<Node Name>' cmd.run systemctl start statsd

-  systemctl enable statsd
+  salt '<Node Name>' cmd.run systemctl enable statsd

 To know the status of the service, run the following command.

  ::

-  systemctl status statsd
+  salt '<Node Name>' cmd.run systemctl status statsd

 Kibana Configuration
 --------------------
-1. Update the **kibana.service** file on each system.
+1. Update the **kibana.service** file on the node where CSM is running.
 By default, the service is not compatible with new systemd.
 Run the following command to check the compatibility.

     ::